 – Aristides de Sousa Mendes

-Manuel de Vieira Braga, the consular secretary in Bayonne, issued hundreds of visas, no questions asked, to the long line of refugees lined before the consulate for days.
-(His superior explicitly refused to participate even after a personal visit by Sousa Mendes from Bordeaux.)
+Manuel de Vieira Braga, the Portuguese Vice-Consul in Bayonne, issued hundreds of visas, no questions asked, to the long line of refugees lined before the consulate, following directions from his superior Aristides de Sousa Mendes.

-Emile Gissot, the honorary vice-Consul in Toulouse, directed refugees to the Dutch consulate to obtain visas for Curaçao, thereby enabling Gissot to grant “legitimate” transit visas to Portugal, but he also issued visas without this cover.
+Emile Gissot, the honorary Portuguese Vice-Consul in Toulouse, directed refugees to the Dutch consulate to obtain visas for Curaçao, thereby enabling Gissot to grant “legitimate” transit visas to Portugal, but he also issued visas without this cover.

-José de Seabra, the consular secretary in Bordeaux, should also be recognized for standing by Sousa Mendes and helping him issue many more visas than he would have been able to without his help.
+José de Seabra, the consular secretary at the Portuguese Consulate in Bordeaux, should also be recognized for standing by Sousa Mendes and helping him issue many more visas than he would have been able to without his help.
+Many of the surviving Sousa Mendes visas from Bordeaux bear the signature of Seabra.

-Aristides de Sousa Mendes was inspired by Rabbi Chaim Kruger, who refused to accept the visa offered to him until all of the Jewish refugees in Bordeaux were able to escape.
-Rabbi Kruger’s role in collecting passports and delivering them in batches enabled Sousa Mendes to issue the visas faster and more efficiently.
-His commitment and courage remain an inspiration.
+Aristides de Sousa Mendes was inspired by Rabbi Chaim Kruger, who refused to accept the visa offered to him until all of the Jewish refugees in Bordeaux received them too.
+This selfless refusal was the catalyst for Sousa Mendes’s large-scale rescue action.
+Furthermore, Rabbi Kruger’s role in collecting passports and delivering them in batches enabled Sousa Mendes to issue the visas faster and more efficiently.